EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Methodology

 \subsubsection{UI Element Tree Construction.}

 First, \scheme \ employs the UI Element Detection (UIED) algorithm~\cite{xie2020uied} to extract bounding boxes for all elements (i.e., text, image and component) from the UI image.
 Due to inter-word spacing, UIED fragments text elements into numerous small segments, a continuous sentence may be split into multiple parts.
 To merge these fragments, we establish a distance threshold for each text element: if the distances between text bounding boxes fall below this threshold, the fragments are merged.
+In the experiments, the threshold is set to 50 pixels to achieve better merging performance.
 Furthermore, to ensure non-overlapping bounding boxes, we first classify the overlap relationship between boxes.
 In cases of inclusion, we retain the largest bounding box; for intersection relationships, we compute the minimum enclosing rectangle.

 Second, \scheme \ calculates the shortest link $e_{ij}$ between two element regions (i.e., bounding boxes) $v_i$ and $v_j$, and computes the corresponding weight $w_{ij}$ to construct the UI element Graph $G$.
 The shortest distance computation follows three cases: (1) If two bounding boxes are horizontally separated but vertically overlapping, the shortest line segment is horizontal; (2) If two bounding boxes are vertically separated but horizontally overlapping, the shortest line segment is vertical; (3) If two bounding boxes are separated in both dimensions, the shortest line segment connects the two closest corner points.